 Five other Mystical Sun albums are also essential listening.
 Energy Mind Consciousness (2008) is a kind of cousin of Deeperworlds though it's generally more subdued, even dark ambient at times.
 It's layers reveal themselves beautifully with repeated listens.
 26000 (2012) is beat-orientated in the style of the more energetic tracks on its predecessors but this time with tablas, sparkling sitars and other Eastern instruments coming to the fore.
 Again, his efforts to create original samples and sounds pays off; the album is melodic psychedelic downtempo with his own very personal signature.

 More recently he's been crafting albums drawn from extended late-night improvisations and experiments.
-The best moments from these explorations can be heard on a pair of releases, Panoramic (2017) and especially Altitude (2017), the latter being the best thing he's done since Deeperworlds.
-If you're up for some truly epic psychedelic space adventures (tracks of 30 minutes-plus) then Music For Supernovas (2016) is also recommended, an album that free-ranges across everything from fuzzy melodies to walls of pure abstraction.
+The best moments from these explorations can be heard on a pair of releases, Panoramic (2017) and especially Altitude (2017), the latter being arguably the best thing he's done since Deeperworlds.
+If you're up for some truly epic psychedelic space adventures (tracks of 30 minutes-plus length) then Music For Supernovas (2016) is also recommended, an album that free-ranges across everything from fuzzy space melodies to walls of pure abstraction.